kuzudb/kuzu-docs/src/content/docs/import/csv.md

 ## CSV Configurations
-There are a set of configurations that can be set when importing CSV files, such as whether the CSV file has a header that should be skipped during loading or what is the delimiter character between the columns of the CSV?
+There are a set of configurations that can be set when importing CSV files, such as whether the CSV file has a header that should be skipped during loading or what the delimiter character between the columns of the CSV is.
 See below for the list of all supported configurations.
 These configurations can be manually set by specifying parameters inside `( )` at the end of the `COPY FROM` clause.
 Several of the supported configurations, such as the header and delimiter characters, are automatically detected if they are not manually specified at the end of  `COPY FROM` clause.